 Task 4 : Change Vendor Bank Details + Task 5 : Validate Payment Vendors = Critical Risk

-All these tasks are in SAP categorized as SAP GRC Access Control functions.
+All these tasks are in SAP and categorized as SAP GRC Access Control functions.

 Audit Organizational Risk

 This internal task is essential and should lead to the creation of a list of the company’s risks.
 Risk mapping (also called heatmap) is one of the most used and effective tools.

 On the ordinate, we find the severity of the risks, which we scale from minor to catastrophic, while on the abscissa we have the probability.

 Although many companies have specialized internal auditors, it is important to involve people at all levels of the company who will probably have very different views.